Veyil (2022 film): Plot

 Tired by Baby's gang's abuse for vacating the house, Kuttan's mother commits suicide by jumping in front of a train.
-When Sidhu hears of this, he rushes to the police station for Kuttan but learns that someone had already taken him away, confirming that he is mentally retarded and not behind his mother's death.
+When Sidhu hears of this, he rushes to the police station for Kuttan but learns that someone had already taken him away, confirming that he is intellectually disabled and not behind his mother's death.
 Sidhu stops hanging out with Jomy's gang, and one day, Chimban tries to provoke Sidhu telling him the same.
 They get into a fight, and Sidhu injures Chimban severely, leading to Chimban getting hospitalized.
 Sidhu storms into Baby's house for an explanation, but Baby just warns him away, telling that he already knew of Sudhi's affair with Sruthy and not to get involved in her life away.
 On the way back, he meets Jomy, who also assures him there will be no further trouble from their gang.
 When Sidhu gets back home, he finds Karthi is not there and goes out again in search of him.
 Karthi was the one who was protecting Kuttan by giving him food and he had gone to Kuttan's house that night to check on him, wearing Sidhu's baseball cap gifted by him.
 In the night, the mentally deranged Kuttan mistakes Karthi to be Sidhu by the cap and kills him in a fit of rage in retaliation for harassing him and his mother.
 Sidhu eventually finds Karthi's body and breaks down.
 The movie closes after some years when Kuttan gets released from jail and a now reformed Sidhu coming to meet him and hugging him.